kartset/codevidhya-assignment/README.md

 ## Project Structure
 * Assignment
   * api - Contains files related to models and routes of the REST API
     * model - contains courses.js which describes the model of the course info.
     * routes - contains courses.js which describes the endpoints for the api.
   * scrapy - Contains files related to web scraping part
+    * quotetutorial/quotetutorial - contains web spider which helped in scraping the courses info.
+      * items.py
+      * middleware.py
+      * pipelines.py
+      * settings.py
+      * spiders
+        * quotes_spiders.py